 - Bacteria and moisture accumulation within the outer ear canal causes most cases of swimmer’s ear, but swimming in contaminated water and other health conditions like eczema can also raise your risk.

-- Natural treatments for swimmer’s ear include keeping the ears dry with rubbing alcohol or a hair dryer, using earwax substitutes, using over-the-counter earplugs and ear drops, and applying essential oils near the ears to reduce infection pain.
+- How do you treat swimmer’s ear?
+To help manage it at home, keep the ears dry with rubbing alcohol or a hair dryer, use earwax substitutes, use over-the-counter earplugs and ear drops, and apply essential oils near the ears to reduce infection pain.